confluentinc/streaming-ops/apps/microservices-orders/orders-service/README.md

 ## Orders Service

-This is a re-write of the OrdersService found in the Cofnluent [Microservices Demos examples](https://github.com/confluentinc/kafka-streams-examples/tree/6.0.0-post/src/main/java/io/confluent/examples/streams/microservices) using the Spring Framework.
+This is a re-write of the OrdersService found in the Confluent [Microservices Demos examples](https://github.com/confluentinc/kafka-streams-examples/tree/6.0.0-post/src/main/java/io/confluent/examples/streams/microservices) using the Spring Framework.

 ## Building